UT Tyler Grants: Funding Your Success

 The TPEG program provides limited state financial aid for UT Tyler undergraduate and graduate students with exceptional financial need.

-To qualify for consideration, students must be enrolled for a minimum of 6 credit hours per semester.
+To qualify for disbursement, students must be enrolled for a minimum of 6 credit hours per semester.
 Annual award amounts range from $400 to $2,000 and are based on the availability of funds.

 Education Affordability Grant (Ed Aff)

 UT Tyler provides limited, need-based grant funding of up to $2,000 per semester to assist undergraduate and graduate students with exceptional financial need.
-To qualify for consideration, undergraduate students must be enrolled in at least 12 credit hours at UT Tyler.
-Graduate students must be enrolled in at least 9 credit hours at UT Tyler.
+To qualify for disbursement, undergraduate students must be enrolled in at least 12 credit hours at UT Tyler and graduate level students must be enrolled in at least 9 credit hours at UT Tyler.

 TEXAS Grant Program

-The TEXAS Grant program provides limited funding to UT Tyler undergraduate students who graduated from an accredited high school in Texas, completed the recommended or distinguished high school curriculum or its equivalent no earlier than 1998, are Texas residents, have not been convicted of a felony or crime involving a controlled substance, have financial need, and are currently enrolled in a degree-seeking program.
-Beginning with the 2013-14 academic year, there may be some changes to the selection for priority awarding.
+The TEXAS Grant program provides limited funding to UT Tyler undergraduate students who are attending a public institution of higher education in Texas, graduated from an accredited high school in Texas, completed the recommended or distinguished high school curriculum or its equivalent, are Texas residents, have not been convicted of a felony or crime involving a controlled substance, have financial need, and are currently enrolled in a degree-seeking program.
+Beginning with the 2013-14 academic year, there are changes to the selection for priority awarding.
 For the most up to date information on the TEXAS Grant program, visit the College For All Texans website.
+For initial or renewal year consideration students must submit the complete FAFSA or TASFA (not rejected) by March 15th.

 Awards must be made no later than 16 months after the month of high school graduation.
-Students who meet program requirements can receive a continuation of this award for up to 150 semester credit hours, a maximum of 6 years, or until they complete a baccalaureate degree, depending on their first-award year.
+Students who meet program requirements may receive a continuation of this award for up to 150 semester credit hours, a maximum of 5 years, or until receipt of the first baccalaureate degree, whichever comes first, from the start of the first award year.

-At the end of the initial year of the award, UT Tyler students must meet the school’s Satisfactory Academic Progress policy to receive the award for the second year.
-In subsequent years, students must attempt at least 24 credit hours, with a 75% completion rate andwith a minimum overall GPA of 2.5.
+At the end of the initial year of the award, students must meet the school’s Satisfactory Academic Progress policy to receive the award for the second year.
+In subsequent years, students must successfully complete at least 24 credit hours, with a 75% completion rate and minimum overall GPA of 2.5.
 The 2013-14 maximum award for students attending a public university is $3,850 per semester.
 This award amount will be adjusted for less than full-time enrollment.
+Students enrolled in less than 9 semester hours due to complete degree requirements must provide a written request and an official copy of their degree plan.

 Associate Degree Recipients

-TEXAS Grants for first-time associate degree recipients are also available.
+When funding is available TEXAS Grants for first-time associate degree recipients may be awarded.
 The program requires that the college student be a Texas resident, have financial need, earn the first associate degree from a public technical, state or community college in Texas, and be currently enrolled in a degree-seeking program.
 Awards must be made no later than 12 months after the associate degree is received.

-Students who meet program requirements may receive awards for up to 90 semester credit hours, a maximum of 4 years, or until they complete a baccalaureate degree, whichever comes first.
-For continuation of this award, UT Tyler students must complete at least 24 semester credit hours, with a 75% completion rate and with a minimum overall GPA of 2.5.
+Students who meet program requirements based on receipt of an associate degree may receive awards for up to 90 semester credit hours, a maximum of 3 years from the start of the first award year, or until receipt of the first baccalaureate degree, whichever comes first.
+For renewal of this award, students must complete at least 24 semester credit hours, with a 75% completion rate and with a minimum overall GPA of 2.5.

 The 2013-14 maximum award for students attending a public university is $3,850 per semester.
 This award amount will be adjusted for less than full-time enrollment.

-Students transferring TEXAS Grant renewal eligibility from a previous college/university must notify the UT Tyler Office of Financial Aid by the deadlines listed below:
+Students transferring TEXAS Grant renewal eligibility from a previous college/university must complete FAFSA or TASFA by March 15th and notify the UT Tyler Office of Financial Aid by the deadlines listed below:

 Fall: Oct.
 1